Why and How Using a Method to Create Interesting Photos - Part 1

 The opposite of an interesting photograph is a boring, insignificant, insipid photo that has no interest in creativity.
 It can also be poor, that is, technically speaking.

-In the rest of the article, we shall suggest by the word "interesting" all these points which we have just mentioned, even if they are only binding on us.
+In the rest of the article, I shall suggest by the word "interesting" all these points which I have just mentioned, even if they are only binding on me.
 Indeed, other people could give a definition of an interesting photograph.
-But we chose this framework because it is sufficiently formal for our approach.
+But I chose this framework because it is sufficiently formal for my approach.

 Descriptive Photos and Artistic Photos